“I just don’t feel called to sexual purity.”

 “By this we know love, that he laid down his life for us, and we ought to lay down our lives for the brothers.
 But if anyone has the world’s goods and sees his brother in need, yet closes his heart against him, how does God’s love abide in him?”
 (1 John 3:16-17).
 Merciful works do not earn us favor, but they reflect that we are children of the Father.
 When our mercy is directed towards those in the household of faith, our unity in Christ is displayed.
 When our mercy is directed towards unbelievers, our witness to the world is amplified.
 When we give to those who cannot repay, welcome those others reject, love those society deems unlovely, and serve those considered unworthy, we are imaging the Father to the world.
 Some will reject us for it, but others will see our good works and turn and glorify Him (Matthew 5:16).

 Emulating God’s mercy springs from embracing His heart.
 God has never owed anyone anything; His care for the needy has always been motivated by loving compassion.
-Likewise, we did not adopt our daughter because we owed her anything.
-Members in my congregation are not welcoming foster children into their families because they owe them something.
-Christian landlords who generously underwrite housing for resettled refugees do not do it because they owe them.
-These deeds of mercy are a reaction to the mercy that has been given to us.
+Likewise, we didn’t adopt our daughter because we owed her anything.
+Christian landlords who generously underwrite housing for resettled refugees don’t do it because they owe them.
+These deeds of mercy are a reaction to the mercy that’s been given to us.